 Give It a Shot

 Peak time for seasonal flu in the United States generally falls in January or February, but activity can erupt as early as October.
 The Centers for Disease Control and Prevention recommends that everyone over 6 months get a flu shot, and with the coronavirus pandemic still in the mix, it's more important than ever to prepare for flu season.
 When scheduling your shot, you probably have a few questions: Will it hurt?
 Can I get it at Costco?
 What does a Walgreens flu shot cost without insurance?

 To find the cheapest place to get a flu shot — as well as which retailers are administering flu shots — Cheapism checked vaccine prices at some of the country's largest pharmacy chains, as well as Costco and Sam's Club, which are known for low prices and allow non-members to use their pharmacies.
-The survey was conducted in late September at stores in the same western Ohio market area.
-Prices, services, and availability may vary by location.
+Note that prices, services, and availability may vary by location.